 The corona treatment is not a solution in and of itself without a verification step that measures the surface energy.
-Making sure the surface of the film is at the most optimum energy level for adhesion when it comes time to bond, print or laminate is crucial to know you are creating a reliable bond.
+Making sure the surface of the film is at the most optimum energy level for adhesion when it comes time to bond, print, or laminate is crucial to know you are creating a reliable bond.

-Contact angle measurements are another solution that give you a number correlated directly to the molecular characteristics of the film surface.
-This technique works by measuring the amount to which a tiny drop of water (usually) spreads out on the surface or constricts into itself, creating a taller droplet and therefore a higher contact angle.
+Contact angle measurements are another solution that gives you a number correlated directly to the molecular characteristics of the film surface.
+This technique works by measuring the amount to which a tiny drop of water (usually) spreads out on the surface or constricts into itself, creating a taller droplet and, therefore a higher contact angle.
 A high contact angle indicates low surface energy.
 The water is sensitive to the changes in the attractive forces all objects have with each other that are altered through corona treatment.
 Water is also sensitive to substances blooming to the surface to establish equilibrium and lower the surface energy.

 Another aspect of treatment that needs to be closely watched is the amount of time lapsing between the application of the corona treatment and the application of the adhesive or bonding step.

-The chart below shows the relationship between treatment and time and how quickly the surface of flame treated polypropylene (which is a process similar to corona treatment) can go back to the energy level it was at prior to treatment.
+The chart below shows the relationship between treatment and time and how quickly the surface of flame-treated polypropylene (which is a process similar to corona treatment) can go back to the energy level it was at prior to treatment.

-The three images below show a polymer surface before treatment, immediately after treatment and then after sitting around for a few hours.
+The three images below show a polymer surface before treatment, immediately after treatment, and then after sitting around for a few hours.
 The untreated surface just has normal hydrocarbon chains on it.
 The treated surface then has reactive sites through the breaking of the molecular chains and attaching oxygen atoms.
 These reactive groups are mobile and will then make their way into the bulk of the polymer, leaving the surface less active and less able to form strong bonds with another substance.

 Often, the companies that are producing the final plastic products are not the same companies formulating the polymers or even molding them into shape.
 It’s extremely important to have an objective, quantitative and verifiable specification on polymer surface quality for all incoming materials.
-Knowing the reactivity of a polymer surface at each stage of production is a powerful quality control measure that can provide a greater level of predictability into your adhesion process.
+Knowing the reactivity of a polymer surface at each stage of production is a powerful quality control measure that can provide a greater level of predictability in your adhesion process.

 In order to halt the deleterious effects of additive blooming, implementing a holistic approach to surface quality management is your best defense.
-Being able to recognize when blooming is occurring will allow you to bond, print, laminate and seal with the utmost confidence.
+Being able to recognize when blooming is occurring will allow you to bond, print, laminate, and seal with the utmost confidence.

-It may be necessary to have a Materials Science expert that is familiar with your manufacturing process give you insight into whether blooming is occurring and what contact angle measurements indicate the presence of additives on the surface.
+It may be necessary to have a Materials Science expert that is familiar with your manufacturing process to give you insight into whether blooming is occurring and what contact angle measurements indicate the presence of additives on the surface.
 This level of granular understanding of your own process can help optimize the entire operation.
-It’s like the old saying goes “you can’t manage what you don’t measure.”
+It’s like the old saying goes, “you can’t manage what you don’t measure.”

 For a deeper dive into blooming and its effect on adhesion processes, watch this webinar on the subject.
-For more information on how to get to the bottom of issues related to surface treatment, bonding, printing, sealing or any of the processes discussed in this article, download our eBook: Checklist: Adhesion Failure Root-Cause Analysis for Manufacturers.
+For more information on how to get to the bottom of issues related to surface treatment, bonding, printing, sealing, or any of the processes discussed in this article, download our eBook: Checklist: Adhesion Failure Root-Cause Analysis for Manufacturers.